 Warner Bros.
-Discovery is a publicly owned company headquartered in New York City, US.
-Founded in 2022, it employs approximately 36,250 individuals and reported $37.3B in revenue as of 2025.
-The company functions as an entertainment provider, established from WarnerMedia's spin-off by AT&T and its subsequent merger with Discovery, Inc. on April 8, 2022.
-Operating as an American multinational mass media and entertainment conglomerate, its properties are organized into two divisions: Streaming & Studios, which encompasses the Warner Bros. studios, HBO, DC Entertainment, and its streaming services; and Global Linear Networks, which comprises advertising-supported cable networks inherited from predecessors such as Discovery (including Discovery Channel), Scripps Networks Interactive (including HGTV), and Turner Broadcasting System (including Cartoon Network, CNN, TBS, and TNT).
+Discovery, also known as WBD, is a publicly owned company headquartered in the US.
+Formed on April 8, 2022, from WarnerMedia's spin-off by AT&T and its merger with Discovery, Inc., the entertainment provider employs approximately 36,250 individuals and reported $37.3B in revenue as of 2025.
+The company's properties are divided into two divisions: Streaming & Studios, which includes Warner Bros. studios, HBO, DC Entertainment, and its streaming services, and Global Linear Networks, which comprises advertising-supported cable networks such as Discovery Channel, HGTV, Cartoon Network, CNN, TBS, and TNT.
 Warner Bros.
-Discovery International, also part of the Global Linear Networks division, oversees the company's broadcasting operations outside the United States.
+Discovery International also oversees the company's broadcasting operations outside of the United States.

 2025 Revenue